rahildoshi97/materforge/paper/paper.md

 - **Intelligent Simplification Timing**: MaterForge provides sophisticated control over when data simplification occurs in the dependency chain via the `simplify` parameter.
-  `simplify: pre` simplifies properties before they are used in dependent calculations, optimizing performance.
-  With `simplify: post`, simplification is deferred until all dependent properties have been computed, maximizing numerical accuracy.
+  `simplify: pre` optimizes performance by simplifying properties before they are used in dependent calculations, while `simplify: post` defers simplification until all dependent properties have been computed, maximizing numerical accuracy.
   This timing control allows users to balance computational efficiency with numerical accuracy based on their specific simulation requirements.

 - **Inverse Property Computation**: The library can generate inverse piecewise-linear functions, enabling the determination of independent variables from known property values.
   This capability is essential for energy-based numerical methods and iterative solvers [@voller1987fixed], where temperature is computed via the inverse function of the enthalpy.
-  While currently focused on single dependent variables like temperature, the underlying architecture is designed to be extensible toward multiple independent variables (e.g., pressure, shear rate) in the future.
+  While currently focused on single dependent variables, the underlying architecture is designed to be extensible toward multiple independent variables (e.g., pressure, shear rate).

-- **Built-in Validation Framework**: A comprehensive validation framework checks YAML configurations for correctness, including composition sums, required fields for pure metals versus alloys, and valid property names.
+- **Built-in Validation Framework**: A comprehensive validation framework checks YAML configurations for correctness, including composition sums, required fields, and valid property names.
   This prevents common configuration errors and ensures reproducible material definitions [@roache1998verification].

 - **Integrated Visualization**: An integrated visualization tool using matplotlib [@matplotlib]